PulseWaves/Specification/specification.rst

     :header: "Item", "Unit", "Format", "Size"
     :widths: 70, 10, 10, 10

-    "Version", "---", "unsigned long", "4 bytes"
     "Size", "---", "unsigned long", "4 bytes"
+    "Reserved", "---", "unsigned long", "4 bytes"
     "Type", "---", "unsigned char", "1 byte"
     "Channel", "---", "unsigned char", "1 byte"
+    "Unused", "---", "unsigned char", "1 byte"
-    "Bits for Distance from Anchor", "---", "unsigned char", "1 byte" "Decimal Digits in Distance", "---", "unsigned char", "1 byte" "Bits for Number of Segments", "---", "unsigned char", "1 byte" "Bits for Number of Samples", "---", "unsigned char", "1 byte" "Number of Segments", "---", "unsigned short", "2 bytes" "Number of Samples", "---", "unsigned long", "4 bytes" "Bits per Sample", "---", "unsigned short", "2 byte" "Compression", "---", "unsigned short", "2 bytes"
+    "Bits for Duration from Anchor", "---", "unsigned char", "1 byte" "Scale for Duration from Anchor", "---", "float", "4 bytes" "Offset for Duration from Anchor", "---", "float", "4 bytes" "Bits for Number of Segments", "---", "unsigned char", "1 byte" "Bits for Number of Samples", "---", "unsigned char", "1 byte" "Number of Segments", "---", "unsigned short", "2 bytes" "Number of Samples", "---", "unsigned long", "4 bytes" "Bits per Sample", "---", "unsigned short", "2 byte" "Lookup Table Index", "---", "unsigned short", "2 bytes" "Sample Units", "[nanosecond]", "float", "4 bytes"
-    "Options", "---", "unsigned short", "2 bytes"
+    "Compression", "---", "unsigned long", "4 bytes"
-    "Sample Units", "[nanosecond]", "float", "4 bytes"
-    "Digitizer Gain", "[Volt]", "double", "8 bytes"
-    "Digitizer Offset", "[Volt]", "double", "8 bytes"
     "...", "...", "...", "..."
     "...", "...", "...", "..."
     "...", "...", "...", "..."
-    "Description", "---", "char[32]", "32 bytes"
+    "Description", "---", "char[64]", "64 bytes"

-Version:
+Size:
+  The byte-aligned size of attributes from and including "Size" to and including "Description".

+Reserved:
   Must be zero.

-Size:
-  The byte-aligned size of attributes from "Version" to and including "Description".

 Type:
   This number is 1 when the sampling describes the outgoing waveform.
 This number is 2 when the sampling describes a returning waveform.

 Channel:
   This number is 0 when sampling with a single sensor.
 If the waveform is sampled with h channels the number is between 0 and h-1.

+Unused:
+  Must be zero.

-Bits for Distance from Anchor:
+Bits for Duration from Anchor:
-  Specifies how many bits are used in the Waves file to store the integers that express distance from the anchor point to the first sample of each segment in sample units.
-In case the number of bits is zero the distance between anchor point to the first sample must be zero and there should only be one segment.
-The only non-zero values supported in version 1.0 are 8 or 16 bits.
+  Specifies how many bits are used in the Waves file to store the integers that express the duration from the anchor point to the start of a segment (i.e. to the first sample of the segment) in sample units.
+In case the number of bits is zero the duration between anchor point to the first sample must be zero and there should only be one segment.
+The only non-zero values supported in the current version are 8, 16, or 32 bits.

-Decimal Digits in Distance:
-   Specifies the fractional precision of the numbers that store the distances from the anchor point in sample units.
-If this value is non-zero then the integers expressing the distances from the anchor have to be multiplied with the appropriate scale factor to get the specified number of decimal digits (e.g. with 0.1 if the value is 1, with 0.01 if the value is 2).
-If this value is zero then all temporal distances must be integer multiples of the sample units.
+Scale for Duration from Anchor:
+  A scaling value that adjusts the resolution with which the duration from the anchor point to the start of a segment (i.e. to the first sample of the segment) is stored.
+A scaling value of 1.0 implies that all durations are integer multiples of the sampling unit.
+A scaling factor of, for example, 0.1 implies that the resolution is one tenth of the sampling unit.

+Offset for Duration from Anchor:
+  An offset value that adds a constant to every duration.
+Hence, the integer durations  specified in the Waves file are scaled and offset integers.
+They needs to be multiplied with the scale and have the offset added to get the actual duration d according to this formula:

+  d = scale_for_duration_from_anchor \* D + offset_for_duration_from_anchor

 Bits for number of segments:
   Specifies the number of bits used to store the number of segments in the sampling in case segmenting is variable.
 If this number is zero the segmenting is fixed and specified by the "Number of Segments" field below.
-The only non-zero values supported in version 1.0 are 8 or 16 bits.
+The only non-zero values supported in the current version are 8 or 16 bits.

 Bits for number of samples:
   Specifies the number of bits used to store the number of samples in the sampling in case the sampling is variable.
 If this number is zero the sampling is fixed and specified by the "Number of Samples" below.
-The only non-zero values supported in version 1.0 are 8 or 16 bits.
+The only non-zero values supported in the current version are 8 or 16 bits.

 Number of Segments:
   If a fixed segmenting is used because the "Bits for Number of Segments" above is zero, this field specifies the number of segments in the segmenting.
 If a variable segmenting is used because the "Bits for Number of Segments" above is non-zero, this field is meaningless and should be zero.